selfdriven-octo/octology/docs/index.md

 title: Home
 ---

-## Octology for Self-Actuating Communities
+## Ontology for Self-Actuating Communities

 - [About](/about/)